huggingface/transformers/docs/source/installation.md

 Add 🤗 [Datasets](https://huggingface.co/docs/datasets/) to your offline training workflow by setting the environment variable `HF_DATASETS_OFFLINE=1`.
 </Tip>

-For example, you would typically run a program on a normal network firewalled to external world instances with the following command:
+For example, you would typically run a program on a normal network firewalled to external instances with the following command:

 ```bash
 python examples/pytorch/translation/run_translation.py --model_name_or_path t5-small --dataset_name wmt16 --dataset_config ro-en ...
 ```

-Run this same program in an offline instance by:
+Run this same program in an offline instance with:

 ```bash
 HF_DATASETS_OFFLINE=1 TRANSFORMERS_OFFLINE=1 \
 python examples/pytorch/translation/run_translation.py --model_name_or_path t5-small --dataset_name wmt16 --dataset_config ro-en ...
 ```

-This should run the script without hanging or waiting to timeout.
+The script should now run without hanging or waiting to timeout because it knows it should only look for local files.

 ### Fetch models and tokenizers to use offline